Disclaimer: I don't own the show or the song lyrics at the end. Song is 'Hallelujah'

 Once Sam was more or less in a seated position, Dean grabbed the bottle of holy water from the drawer and forced his brother to take a tiny sip, not wanting to leave and retrieve ice chips.
 The second he set the bottle down Sam had his IV free hand wrapped weakly around his forearm.

 "Yeah dude, it's me.
 You got me out."
-Dean answered.
+Dean answered with a tired grin.

 Sam's eyes immediately welled up, and he croaked, "God, Dean…you were gone…oh god…"

 Dean tried to ignore the moisture building up in his own eyes, finding it practically impossible.
-He hadn't felt any relief after getting out of Hell; his worry for his brother had overshadowed any feelings of happiness.
+He hadn't felt any relief after getting out of Hell, his worry for his brother had overshadowed everything else.
 "I'm back now Sam.
 I wasn't even there that long…" He managed to get out, voice cracking.

 "The blood…it was everywhere…" Sam whispered.